srhartono/highsenshmm/README.md

 If there is a green SUCCESS then it's successful, otherwise send me the FILES.log file

-This will produce 1 peak file per sample and a combined peak file `output.peak`.
+This will produce 1 peak file per sample and a combined peak file `output.PEAK`.
 For example, the above will produce:

 ```
 1. ExampleZNF420_control_pos.peak